Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It's so confusing.

-We go away, do a bit of research, bring it back to the other two who have no idea what the report is going to be on.
+we go away, do a bit of research, bring it back to the other two who have no idea what the report is going to be on.

 And it is Matt's turn.

-Jess, tell Matt it's his turn to report on a topic.
+Just tell Matt it's his turn to report on a topic.

 It's your turn.